felipevk/gis-roadmap-projects/raster-study/README.md

 Practiced using QGIS to work with Raster Data.

 The goal is to categorize each zone by its average elevation.
+As an extra I also added hillshade visualization to the elevation model.

 ## What I Did
 - Downloaded digital elevation model (https://opendata.vancouver.ca/explore/dataset/digital-elevation-model/information/)